suned/pfun/docs/effectful_but_side_effect_free.md

 effect: Effect[str, Exception, float] = from_callable(f)
 ```

-`pfun.effect.catch` is used to decorate functions
-that may raise exceptions.
-If the decorated function performs side effects, they
-are not carried out until the effect is run
+`pfun.effect.catch` is used to decorate sync and async functions that may raise exceptions.
+If the decorated function performs side effects, they are not carried out until the effect is run
 ```python
 from pfun.effect import catch, Effect